mosaicnetworks/evm-lite/deploy/README.md

 - POA: denotes whether to build a POA network or not

 - VALIDATORS: denotes the number of validators to add to the smart contract in the genesis block.
 It cannot exceed the NODES parameter.

+- CONSENSUSPORT: is passed to the consensus engine as a configuration parameter.
+It is only used by babble to set the port that Babble listens on.

 The configuration is written to the `conf/[consensus]/conf` folder.
 For each node, there will usually be two configuration sub-directories: one for the